team-dev-docs/spriteAIDevTesting/dev-docs/context-index.js.md

 In this example:

-1. We import the necessary dependencies, including the `removeBackgroundColor` function.
+1. We import the `removeBackgroundColor` function (assuming it's in a separate file).

-2. We define an async `main` function to use the `removeBackgroundColor` function.
+2. We define an async `main` function to use the `await` keyword.

-3. Inside `main`, we specify:
-   - `inputPath`: The path to the input image file.
-   - `outputPath`: The path where the processed image will be saved.
-   - `targetColor`: The color to be removed (in this case, white).
-   - `colorThreshold`: A value to determine how close a pixel's color needs to be to the target color to be considered for removal.
+3. We specify the `inputPath` (path to the input image), `outputPath` (where to save the processed image), `targetColor` (the background color to remove, in this case, white), and `colorThreshold` (tolerance for color matching).

-4. We call `removeBackgroundColor` with these parameters.
+4. We call the `removeBackgroundColor` function with these parameters.

+5. If successful, it will log a success message.
+If there's an error, it will log the error.

-5. Finally, we call the `main` function to execute the background removal process.
+6. Finally, we call the `main` function to execute the code.

+Make sure you have the `jimp` library installed (`npm install jimp`) and that the `removeBackgroundColor` function is accessible in your project.

-Make sure to replace `'path/to/removeBackgroundColor'` with the actual path where your `removeBackgroundColor` function is defined.
-Also, adjust the input and output paths according to your file structure.
+Remember to adjust the file paths, target color, and color threshold according to your specific needs.

-This example demonstrates a basic usage of the function.
-You can modify the parameters as needed for your specific use case.

 # encodeImage index.js
 ## Imported Code Object